keboola/connection-docs/components/extractors/other/index.md

 - [Papertrail](/components/extractors/other/papertrail/) --- imports data from Papertrail (log management).
 - [Pingdom](/components/extractors/other/pingdom/) --- imports data from Pingdom, a service for monitoring the uptime and performance of your websites and web applications.
 - [Stripe](/components/extractors/other/stripe/) --- imports almost all data from Stripe, a service that enables online payments.
+- [Telemetry Data](/components/extractors/other/telemetry-data/) --- retrieves data about your project or the whole organization; helps Keboola calculate your project consumption.
 - [What3words](/components/extractors/other/what3words/) --- converts What3words addresses to coordinates and vice versa.
 - And [more](https://components.keboola.com/components)